 Configure Network Share and Local Accounts

-To make it easier to restore a disk image from a network share, we recommend that you configure a corresponding network account before starting the recovery disk creation process.
+To make it easier to restore a disk image from a network share, we recommend that you configure a corresponding network account before starting the recovery tool creation process.

-To specify valid credentials so that the recovery disc is able to access the network share, switch to the Tools tab on the application's menu and click Network Credentials.
+To specify valid credentials so that the recovery tool is able to access the network share, switch to the Tools tab on the application's menu and click Network Credentials.

 In the File System Account dialog, you can check whether the application can access the storage location by clicking the ellipsis button for the Path input field.